juanjo091199/people-presence-detection-emergencies/README.md

 ### Detection Result
 ![output](docs/deteccion.png)

-📄 License
+## License
 This project is for academic and research purposes.

-## License
 MIT